Cognigy/Documentation/docs/ai-copilot/configuration.md

 You can configure your workspace in the following ways:

 1. In the Endpoint settings, select `None` from Copilot Config dropdown menu.
 This will enable a default grid, which you can edit using the Copilot: Set Grid Node.
-2. Alternatively, The AI Copilot configurations can be created, modified, and deleted using the [AI Copilot API](https://api-trial.cognigy.ai/openapi#get-/v2.0/agentassistconfigs) and serve as a default if configured within the Endpoint settings.
+2. Alternatively, The AI Copilot configurations can be created, modified, and deleted using the [AI Copilot API](https://api-trial.cognigy.ai/openapi#get-/v2.0/agentassistconfigs) and serve as a default if selected from the Copilot Config within the Endpoint settings.

 ## AI Copilot Grid